-Windows with exteriors made from wood material are very vulnerable to the outside elements.
+Wood windows are very vulnerable to the outside elements.
 If the wood is not painted frequently enough and maintained regularly, moisture can easily collect inside it.
 If the window’s caulking has a gap, this can also allow water to leak in.
 Water can infiltrate and get behind the wood and rot it from the backside as well – there are many ways that water could get into all the places it shouldn’t be.

 What problems can wood rot cause?

 Once the moisture has entered the wood and the rotting process begins, the wood will quickly deteriorate.
 For one thing, wood holding that much moisture can create mold or mildew, an unsightly and unhealthy occurrence that no one wants in their home.
 In addition, if left untreated, the deterioration could spread and get into the framing of the house, becoming a structural issue.
 It is very helpful for the rot to be addressed while it is contained in one area still.

 How does Kelly Window and Door address wood rot?

 If wood rot is just in the window frame, we can take care of the rot when we replace a client’s windows before it spreads and causes further problems.
 We always replace the window sashes and tracks, but there are a couple of different ways we can approach the framing of the window, depending on the client’s preference.

 1. One option is to entirely replace the wooden window frame

 This is a very popular choice currently, as it gives total peace of mind that all wood has been removed and there is no chance of window rot later on for any reason.
 We replace the existing brick mold and sill with our durable and waterproof PVC trim.
 Our high-quality sealant is also carefully applied to ensure that water has no opportunity to seep in through the window frame.
 The new windows and framing are virtually maintenance-free, besides cleaning and occasionally checking that the sealant is still completely intact.